-Are you aware of the essential "strategies" concerning how to prevent malaria?
+Are you aware of the essential tipps on how to prevent malaria?

 Find out the top ten ways to avoid getting ill on vacation and make the most of your holidays.

 Inform yourself about your destination and the risk for getting malaria.
-Things you should consider are: The time of year you are travelling, the length of your stay, the activities you plan to do and where you will be staying.
+Things you should consider are: The time of year you are travelling, the duration of your stay, the activities you plan to do and where you will be staying.
 The risk for an infection can vary considerably, even within a single country.
-Successful malaria prophylaxis depends on your knowledge - make sure you are in the know before you go.
+Successful malaria prophylaxis depends on your knowledge - make sure you are in the know about malaria risk areas before you go.

 Avoid sleeping outside or in the vicinity of areas where mosquitoes like to live, e.g. standing water (tyres, lakes, waste dumps).
 If you are sleeping in a tent, make sure that there are no holes anywhere and keep the door closed at all times.
 These may be very basic rules, but they can significantly increase the success of your malaria prevention effort.